zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Returns the center child (finer) index contained by input index at given resolution
+Returns the center child (finer) index contained by input index at given resolution.